Sage-Bionetworks/DCA-Data-Ingress-Docs/programmatic-upload-gcp-cli.md

 #### Requirements
 - Send your [liaison](dcc-liaison) the email addresses of users who will require upload access to the bucket.
+- The email addresses required for Google bucket access must be Gmail/G suite emails

 ## When Uploading Data:
 - Top level folder names may NOT begin with a number